View Document Text

 • Credit Risk.
 Credit risk is the risk that the issuer of a security will not be able to make

-the market’s perception of an issuer’s creditworthiness may affect the value of OCA
+market’s perception of an issuer’s creditworthiness may affect the value of OCA managed

-standard of quality or guarantee as to the creditworthiness of an issuer.
-Ratings from a
+of quality or guarantee as to the creditworthiness of an issuer.
+Ratings from a credit

-credit agency present an inherent conflict of interest, because the agency is paid by the
+agency present an inherent conflict of interest, because the agency is paid by the entities

-entities whose securities they rate.
-Rating agencies may fail to move quickly enough to
+whose securities they rate.
+Rating agencies may fail to move quickly enough to change

-change ratings in response to changing circumstances, and a rating may not reflect the
+ratings in response to changing circumstances, and a rating may not reflect the fine

 • Liquidity Risk.
 Liquidity risk is the risk that a limited market for a security may make it

-be magnified during times of instability in the credit markets, rising interest rates, high
+magnified during times of instability in the credit markets, rising interest rates, high selling

-selling activity, or other circumstances where investor withdrawals from fixed income
+activity, or other circumstances where investor withdrawals from fixed income strategies

-strategies may be higher than normal.
-The capacity of traditional dealers to engage in
+may be higher than normal.
+The capacity of traditional dealers to engage in fixed income

-fixed income trading has not kept pace with the fixed income market’s growth, causing
+trading has not kept pace with the fixed income market’s growth, causing dealer

-dealer inventories to be at or near historical lows relative to market size.
-The reduction
+inventories to be at or near historical lows relative to market size.
+The reduction in dealer

-in dealer inventories could lead to decreased liquidity, increased volatility and wider
+inventories could lead to decreased liquidity, increased volatility and wider spreads, which

-spreads, which may become exacerbated during periods of economic or political stress.
+may become exacerbated during periods of economic or political stress.
+Lower rated

-Lower rated securities may be subject to greater levels of liquidity risk.
-If a fixed income
+securities may be subject to greater levels of liquidity risk.
+If a fixed income security is

-security is downgraded or declines in price, the market demand may be limited, making
+downgraded or declines in price, the market demand may be limited, making that security

-that security difficult to sell.
-Additionally, the market for certain fixed-income securities
+difficult to sell.
+Additionally, the market for certain fixed-income securities may become

-may become illiquid under adverse market or economic conditions, independent of any
+illiquid under adverse market or economic conditions, independent of any specific

 • LIBOR Transition Risk.
 OCA strategies may invest in securities or derivatives that are

-announced that most LIBOR settings will no longer be published after the end of 2021
+that most LIBOR settings will no longer be published after the end of 2021 and a majority

-and a majority of U.S. dollar LIBOR settings will no longer be published after June 30,
+of U.S. dollar LIBOR settings will no longer be published after June 30, 2023.
+Although

-regarding the nature of any replacement rate and any potential effects on the Fund or
+of any replacement rate and any potential effects on the Fund or on certain instruments

 • U.S. Government Securities.
 Some U.S. Government securities, such as U.S.